pingcap/docs-dm/en/manage-replication-tasks.md

 ## Manage DDL locks

-Currently, DDL lock related commands mainly include `show-ddl-locks`, `unlock-ddl-lock`, etc. For more information on their functions, usages, and applicable scenarios, refer to [Handle Sharding DDL Locks Manually](feature-manually-handling-sharding-ddl-locks.md).
+Currently, DDL lock related commands mainly include `show-ddl-locks`, `unlock-ddl-lock`.
+For more information on their functions, usages, and applicable scenarios, refer to [Handle Sharding DDL Locks Manually](feature-manually-handling-sharding-ddl-locks.md).

 ## Other task and cluster management commands